- Acting for sub-contractors

-Why use me as a Construction Disputes Lawyer?
+Why use Steven as a Construction Disputes Lawyer?

-Steven Mather is a very experienced construction contracts disputes litigation solictor based in Leicester.
-I have dealt with hundreds of disputes, from a few thousand pounds up to multi-million pound disputes, since I qualified as a lawyer in 2008.
+Steven Mather is a very experienced construction contracts disputes solictor based in Leicester.
+He have dealt with hundreds of disputes, from a few thousand pounds up to multi-million pound disputes, since qualification as a lawyer in 2008.

 Steven can help you from start to finish.
 General steps in a building dispute might include: